zio/zio/docs/datatypes/concurrency/ref.md

 }
 ```

 The above snippet doesn't behave deterministically.
-This program sometimes prints 2 and sometime prints 1.
+This program sometimes prints `2` and sometimes prints `1`.
 We can fix it by using `update`:

 ```scala mdoc:compile-only
 // Safe State Management